This is the multi-page printable view of this section. Click here to print.

 Configuration Steps

-1. Download the Profile
+1. Download Configuration File

-Use Safari to download the profile: dot.mobileconfig
+Use Safari browser to download the configuration file: dot.mobileconfig

-2. Install the Profile
+2. Install Configuration File

 1. Open the Settings app